weavedb/wao/docs/docs/pages/hyperbeam/payment-system.md

 ### Create Commitments

 If you recall from the previous chapter, HyperBEAM internally signs and creates 2 commitments with sha256 hash of the signature and hmac-sha256 hash of the signed content.
 We can first construct this internal message to be passed to the Lua script.
-The WAO signer automatically excludes the `path` field for some compatibility reasons, but you can set `path=true` to the 2nd parameter of `hb.sign`.

 ```js [/test/payment-system.test.js]
 const obj = {